Order my debut book! - 5 Habits of the Tech-Ready Family 📑

 - Android’s operating system is much easier for a solution like Bark to monitor, for example Snapchat and Instagram’s direct messages (DMs), Instagram’s search (Explore) feature, and deleted text messages.
 These activities are much more difficult or just not possible on an iPhone.

-- Although both come with decent parental controls (Screen Time for iOS and Family Link for Android), we are now hearing reports from parents that Screen Time is buggy.
+- Although both come with decent parental controls (Screen Time for iOS and Family Link for Android), Screen Time is more robust, but also more complicated.

-- On the other hand, Android’s Safe Mode is unfortunately a very effective parental control circumvention.
+- Android’s Safe Mode is unfortunately a very effective parental control circumvention.
 We’ve been told that encrypting the Android phone might solve this issue by requiring a password, but we’ve never tried it.

 Bottom line - both devices have problems.
 Android allows for much better third-party software monitoring, but most kids have iPhones.
-With that in mind, keep reading!
+With that in mind, most parents need to know who to set up an iPhone as safely as possible.
+It always starts with protecting them in layers!

 Guard your iPhone or iPad with Layers